 The good news?
 Your credit card can help ease some of the uncertainties.
 Many credit cards offer travel insurance and other travel assistance that can give you peace of mind when planning your vacay—as long as you book your travel with that card.
 Benefits may include trip cancellation or interruption protection, baggage delay or lost luggage reimbursement, travel assistance, travel accident insurance and emergency medical coverage.

-Here, we highlight three cards that offer travel insurance benefits.
+Here, we highlight two Chase cards that offer travel insurance benefits.
 Choose one that suits your needs.

 Chase Sapphire Preferred® Card

 When it comes to travel benefits, you can't beat Chase Sapphire Preferred® Card.
 While you'll pay a $95 annual fee for the card, it comes with a bevy of travel protections that make the fee worthwhile.
 For example, you can be reimbursed up to $100 per day for up to five days if your baggage is delayed more than six hours.
 And if your luggage is damaged or lost altogether, you can be awarded up to $3,000 per passenger.

 Trip delayed?
 You're eligible for up to $500 per ticket if you're delayed more than 12 hours or require an overnight stay.
 If your trip is canceled altogether, you can get up to $10,000 per trip for prepaid, nonrefundable travel expenses.
 Travel accident insurance also covers accidental death or dismemberment up to $500,000.

 Finally, you can decline your rental car company's collision insurance in peace as long as you charge the entire rental cost to your card.
 Chase offers primary car insurance coverage and provides reimbursement up to the actual cash value of the vehicle for theft and collision damage for most rental cars in the U.S. and abroad.